Ricotta Cheese Mixture - Cheese Filling for Lasagna and other Italian Baked Dishes

 *Note that most Romano and Parmesan cheeses are not technically vegetarian as they typically contain animal rennet.
 However, BelGioioso and 365 by Whole Foods are two brands that offer a vegetarian-friendly Parmesan.

-If you find that your ricotta is too watery, strain it using cheesecloth before mixing it with the other ingredients.
+If you find that your ricotta is too watery, strain it using a cheesecloth before mixing it with the other ingredients.
 To do so, scoop ricotta into a large cheesecloth.
 Pull up the corners of the cheesecloth and twist to form a bundle.
 Hold the bundle of cheese over a bowl so the water will drip into it.
 Keep a tight hold of the bundle with one hand and start squeezing with your other hand from the top down to remove excess water.

 Nutrition